-The lovely Jodie from Tightwad Mama gave me the idea of mess free painting.
+The lovely Jodie from Tightwad Mama gave me our first chicken pox survival activity idea of mess free painting.
 She thought of this because paint could possibly irritate the skin and having this as an option will mean that your child can still enjoy being arty whilst having chicken pox.

 I squeezed different coloured paints into freezer bags and then let Jake move it around through the plastic, creating patterns and swirls and watching as the colours began to mix.
 He loved the feel of it and the effects we got when we stuck them to the window.